Hoye Crest

 Is the trail to Hoye Crest well-marked?

-The trail to Hoye Crest is marked with orange blazes on the trees and cairns along the footpath to guide hikers to the summit.
+The trail to Hoye Crest is marked with red, wooden signs to guide hikers to the summit.

 Are there restroom facilities at Hoye Crest?